JetBrains/mps-kotlin-typesystem/README.md

 The project requires a version of MPS bundling kotlin (not available currently, more details in the future) with the codesrules plugins (please refer to [coderules readme](https://github.com/jetbrains/mps-coderules) for instructions).

-## Structure of the project
+## Implement types for languages based on MPS Kotlin
-More details to come :)
+The [structure of the project](./doc/structure.md) gives a starting point to implement your types along with this typesystem implementation.
+You may also refer to this project for examples.